veracrypt/VeraCrypt/README.md

-A detailed guide on how to build VeraCrypt on Windows can be found in the [documentation](./doc/html/CompilingGuidelineWin.html) in the repository and it is also available [online](https://veracrypt.jp/en/CompilingGuidelineWin.html).
+A detailed guide on how to build VeraCrypt on Windows can be found in the [documentation](./doc/html/CompilingGuidelineWin.html) in the repository and it is also available [online](https://veracrypt.jp/en/CompilingGuidelineWin.html) or on the [mirror](https://veracrypt.io/en/CompilingGuidelineWin.html).

 IMPORTANT: